Curious about how to wash your jackets? Wondering if you’re doing it the right way?

 Faux fur jackets add a touch of luxury to your wardrobe, but they also need special care.

-Never use a tumble dryer for faux fur as the heat and friction can damage the fibers.
-Instead, lay the jacket flat to dry, away from direct heat sources and brush it lightly once dry to maintain its fluffiness.
+After washing, lay the jacket flat to dry, away from direct heat sources and brush it lightly once dry to maintain its fluffiness.

 Storing Winter Jackets Properly